 - Bread crumbs- Dr. Greger says to use whole-grain, oil-free, and salt-free bread crumbs.
 I honestly have not been able to find any.
 The best option I can see is to make your own by toasting your favorite whole-grain bread and then pulsing it in your blender or food processor until you get the right consistency.

-- Almond milk- Any plant milk can be used in place of almond milk.
+- Plant milk- Any plant milk can be used in place of almond milk.

 - Spice blend- This recipe calls for Dr. Greger’s Spice Blend, and you really need to give it a try.
 It’s delicious for seasoning many other recipes and foods as well.
 It’s super easy to make.